Danish cuisine: Christmas dinner at home

 In Denmark, the Christmas dinner is served on the evening of 24 December (Christmas Eve).
 It takes the form of a main dish (usually pork, goose or duck) and the Risalamande dessert.
 The traditional recipes from Frk.
 Jensen's 1901 cook book (see below) still form the basis of Christmas cooking today.

-Flæskesteg, a pork roast cut from the breast or neck and with the skin left on, is prepared by cutting the skin through to the meat layer sideways and rubbing it thoroughly with coarse salt flakes and sometimes spices to guarantee crispy tasty cracklings.
+Flæskesteg, a pork roast cut from the breast or neck and with the skin left on, is prepared by cutting the skin through to the meat layer sideways and rubbing it thoroughly with coarse salt flakes and sometimes spices to produce crispy cracklings.
 Slices of roasted flæskesteg is served with brown gravy and accompanied by both boiled potatoes and caramelized potatoes (brunede kartofler) specially prepared in a frying pan with melted sugar and a lump of butter.
 Sour-sweet spiced red cabbage is always included too and is widely available in jars and cans.

 Goose and duck are filled with a stuffing of apple boats and prunes before they are roasted in a hot oven.
 The bird is served with a brown sauce based on the broth obtained by boiling the heart, neck, liver and gizzard, thickened with a little fat from the bird, flour and sour cream.
 Gravy browning may be added.
 Just like the pork, the bird is served with two kinds of potatoes and red cabbage.